The following items are available to help SURF participants:

 During the, Presenting Your Research: Scientific Poster Workshop, Kathy Sutphin provided an overview of how to make a poster for a scientific poster presentation.
 The .pdf version of the presentation is available below and provides the basics of designing, formatting and presenting a scientific poster.

-Mr. Tim Ford, UMBC Illustrative Services, is unable to accept requests for printing after 9:00 am, July 31, 2014.
+Mr. Tim Ford, UMBC Illustrative Services, is able to accept request for printing posters (final deadline to be determined for the 2015 event).
 He requests that all posters be submitted as PDF files and reserves the right to edit posters for size and color.

 Please be aware that there is a cost for one sheet poster or banner printing; therefore a PS ChartString or other authorization is needed before a request can be processed.